 TGm Editor: Please make the changes as shown below to the following paragraph in this section:

-A Group MAC Address field with the LSB of the first octet set to 1 contains the MAC address of the group addressed frames to which the measurement request relates.
-A Group MAC Address field with the LSB of the first octet set to 0 indicates that all group addressed frames, apart from the broadcast MAC address, are requested.
+A Group MAC Address field with bit 0 set to 1 contains the MAC address of the group addressed frames to which the measurement request relates.
+A Group MAC Address field with bit 0 set to 0 indicates that all group addressed frames, apart from the broadcast MAC address, are requested.

 Multicast Diagnostics report[#1300]